 Mission, Outreach, & Support Adult Education Series

-Mission, Outreach, & Support (MOS) is presenting its annual January adult education series.
-Please click this link to learn more about the ministries being highlighted in 2017.
+Mission, Outreach, & Support (MOS) presented its annual January adult education series.
+Please click this link to learn more about the ministries that were highlighted for 2017.

 Continuation of Looking at Gay Marriage